unm-digital-history/campus-history/essays/maxwell-museum/index.md

 ---

-{% include aside.html class="center" text=" 'Have you been to the latest exhibition at the Maxwell Museum of Anthropology?'
+{% include aside.html class="right" text=" 'Have you been to the latest exhibition at the Maxwell Museum of Anthropology?'

 'Honestly, I didn't even know we had a museum of anthropology.'